yooeonwoo/enhanced-mem-vector-rag/IMPLEMENTATION_PROGRESS.md

 The implementation is following the architecture defined in CLAUDE.md, which emphasizes a modular design that integrates multiple retrieval methodologies.

-Current focus is on building a solid foundation before moving to more complex components like agent workflows and UI interfaces.
+Current focus is on building and testing the agent workflow system and preparing for the UI implementation.